Records and Registration

 A student can challenge a final grade by the following steps:

-- First, a student must request a review by the faculty of record to the course being contested.
+- First, a student must request a review by the faculty of record of the course being contested.

 - Next, a student can appeal the faculty of record’s decision to the Dean of Campus Administration.